orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

 The constructor injects these:

-  1. element &#8211; to listen for input events
+  1. element - to listen for input events
-  2. viewContainer &#8211; in order to render the template as a sibling (bullet #2)
+  2. viewContainer - in order to render the template as a sibling (bullet #2)
-  3. jsonp &#8211; start requests as a jsonp to google&#8217;s search api
+  3. jsonp - start requests as a jsonp to google's search api
-  4. cdr &#8211; change detection reference to apply changes within this component and its siblings
+  4. cdr - change detection reference to apply changes within this component and its siblings

 <pre class="lang:default decode:true">constructor(private element: ElementRef,
     private viewContainer: ViewContainerRef,